Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: The Embedded Laplacian Discrepancy (ELD)

 \subsection{Computation of the ELD}

 We provide a procedure for implementing the ELD in Algorithm 1.
 In terms of computational complexity, the dominating step is the eigendecomposition, which is of order $O(n_2^3)$ under a naive theoretical analysis.
-In practice, most of the time $k << n$ and the eigendecomposition can be sped up via sparse or approximate numerical schemes, as discussed in section 6.
+In practice, most of the time $k << n$ and the eigendecomposition can be sped up via sparse or approximate numerical schemes.